 Well, that's exactly right.

-What we're doing here is we're incentivizing reckless fiscal behavior in states like New York, Illinois, California, by allowing it to deduct high state taxes and property taxes from a federal tax.
+What we're doing here is we're incentivizing reckless fiscal behavior in states like New York, Illinois, California, by allowing you to deduct high state taxes and property taxes from a federal tax.

-That means that states like Montana or Florida others that have lower tax rates are at basically subsidizing liberal states.
+That means that states like Montana or Florida, others that have lower tax rates, are basically subsidizing liberal states.

 I think our founding fathers would like to see policies that create competition in terms of how we can reduce government in states, not increase it.

-And we continue with Steve Daynes, Senator, Great State, Montana.
+As we continue with Steve Daines, Senator, great state, Montana.

-So now this this are sort of uncharted water, sanctuary cities, sanctuary states.
+So now these are sort of uncharted waters, sanctuary cities, sanctuary states.

 Then we're not enforcing the laws on the border.